CSS pseudo-classes provide a way to style elements, based on changes to

 Pseudo-classes let you apply styles to elements in relation to the content

-of the document tree (e.g. :first-child
+of the document tree (e.g. :first-child), external factors

-status of their content (e.g. :checked
+status of their content (e.g. :checked) or the position of

-the mouse (e.g. :hover
+the mouse (e.g. :hover).

 Below is a list of the top 5 most commonly used pseudo-classes and their usage.
 This list is by no means complete.
 You should always refer to relevant documentation from authoritative sources, such as MDN for more information.

-and :active
+:hover, :focus and :active are

 used to provide feedback for user interaction (e.g. changing a button’s